 \section{Introduction}

-The production of solar $\gamma$-rays over extended durations, including times when flare emission in other wavelengths is no longer present, has been observed for decades in association with large energy release events at the Sun (\cite{Rya2000} and references therein).
-In recent years, however, new data at photon energies $>100$ MeV from the \textit{Fermi} Large Area Telescope (LAT) have showed that these Long-Duration Gamma-Ray Flares (LDGRFs) are not as rare as previously thought and have reignited debate over their origin (\cite{Omo2018,Pes2015,Ack2017,Sha2018,Kle2018,Den2019,Kah2018} and references therein).
-In these events, $\gamma$-rays are thought to be generated when $>$300 MeV protons and $>$200 MeV/nuc $\alpha$-particles collide with the ambient plasma produce pions that subsequently decay near the solar surface (1 R$_\odot$) (eg \cite{Sha2018} and references therein).
+The production of solar $\gamma$ rays over extended durations, including times when flare emission in other wavelengths is no longer present, has been observed for decades in association with large energy release events at the Sun (\cite{Rya2000} and references therein).
+In recent years, however, new data at photon energies $>$100 MeV from the \textit{Fermi} Large Area Telescope (LAT) have shown that these long-duration gamma-ray flares (LDGRFs) are not as rare as previously thought, reigniting debate over their origin (\cite{Ajello_2014,Pes2015,Ack2017,Kah2018,Kle2018,Omo2018,Sha2018,Den2019} and references therein).
+In these events, $\gamma$ rays are thought to be generated when $>$300 MeV protons and $>$200 MeV/nuc $\alpha$ particles collide with plasma near the solar surface (1 R$_\odot$) to produce pions that subsequently decay (e.g. \cite{Sha2018} and references therein).

-LDGRFs imply that highly energetic protons and $\alpha$-particles strike the photosphere over extended time periods, of the order of hours and up to about 20 hours.
+The presence of LDGRFs imply that highly energetic protons and $\alpha$ particles strike the photosphere over extended time periods, of the order of hours and up to about 20 hours.
 A number of possible theories for the phenomenon have been put forward.
-The two main scenarios at the centre of the current debate are: a) trapping of flare accelerated ions within large coronal loops, with the possibility of time-extended acceleration within them \citep{Man1992, Ryan_and_Lee_1991} and b) time-extended acceleration at a propagating Coronal Mass Ejection (CME) driven shock followed by back-precipitation onto the solar atmosphere \citep{Cli1993}.
-The latter scenario has been referred to as Late-Phase Gamma-Ray Emission (LPGRE) \citep{Sha2018} and Sustained Gamma-Ray Emission (SGRE) \citep{Kah2018}.
+The main two are: a) trapping of flare-accelerated ions within large coronal loops, with the possibility of time-extended acceleration within them \citep{Man1992, Ryan_and_Lee_1991}, and b) time-extended acceleration at a propagating coronal mass ejection (CME) driven shock followed by back-precipitation onto the solar atmosphere \citep{Cli1993}.
+The $\gamma$ ray emission in these scenarios has been referred to as late-phase gamma-ray emission \citep{Sha2018} and sustained gamma-ray emission \citep{Kah2018}.